alfreb/rex86/README.md

 - Extremely small, but maybe less extremely inefficient

 ###Why does size matter?
 Because if you really want to [control your own computing](http://www.gnu.org/philosophy/free-sw.html) you have to be able to read, and understand the source code of both your software and your hardware, in less than a lifetime.
-That's usually very optimistic.
+That's usually very optimistic, but if you want to be a true GNU Purist, you should.
+Personally I'd become a GNU Purist if there was awesome free (as in freedom) hardware available, which makes me a pragmatist.